 The table decorated on the course was stunning and I decided to do a budget version with materials from Ikea, supermarkets, and greenery from the garden.
 I had forced my husband into a trip to Ikea, (his favourite place….not) by requesting a new shelf for my ever expanding cookery books as my Christmas present.
 Whilst there, I bought some tall and some shorter fat white candles and some white filigree flower pots.

-On Christmas Eve, I bought three white kalanchoe at a knock down price in Sainsburys.
+On Christmas Eve, I purchased three white kalanchoe at a knock down price in Sainsburys.
 I took them out of their pots, wrapped cling film round the soil and put them in the Ikea pots.
-I put a white linen cloth on the table and spaced the three pots of flowers down the table, interspersed with groups of the candles in threes and two nightlights in silver topped holders that I had bought in Porto earlier in the year.
+On a white linen cloth were spaced the three pots of flowers down the table, interspersed with groups of the candles in threes, and two nightlights in silver topped holders that I had bought in Porto earlier in the year.
 I had also spray painted some small wooden stars and Christmas trees in silver (all from Lidl) and I scattered them along the table with a string of mini fairy lights woven down the middle.